 INTRODUCTION

-Gangliocytic Paraganglioma (GP) was first described in 1957 as duodenal ganglioneuroma by Dahl et al.1 In 1971, Kepes and Zacharias first described these tumors as GP because of the presence of both ganglion cells and epithelioid cells.2 Gangliocytic paraganglioma mainly arises from the second part of the duodenum in close proximity to the ampulla of Vater, although the tumor can be seen throughout the gastrointestinal tract.6 GPs are exceedingly rare tumors, with approximately 280 cases identified in a MEDLINE search through November 2022.3,4,5 Hence it is important to report this case.
+Gangliocytic Paraganglioma (GP) was first described in 1957 as duodenal ganglioneuroma by Dahl et al.1 In 1971, Kepes and Zacharias first described these tumors as GP because of the presence of both ganglion cells and epithelioid cells.2 To add the characteristic feature of the tumour that is the presence of Epitheloid, stromal and ganglion cells Gangliocytic paraganglioma mainly arises from the second part of the duodenum in close proximity to the ampulla of Vater, although the tumor can be seen throughout the gastrointestinal tract.6 Could you comment on second most common site for this tumour apart from ampulla of Vater.To mention whether this tumour has a tendency to be benign or malignant?
+To mention common sites of metastasis if malignant.
+GPs are exceedingly rare tumors, is any incidence or prevalence available for this diagnosis apart from just quoting the number of cases available in literature searchwith approximately 280 cases identified in a MEDLINE search through November 2022.3,4,5 Hence it is important to report this case.
 Thereby adding to the existing literature.

 This case report has been reported in line with the SCARE Criteria 2023.7